biruk2080/AI_Agent-/README.md

-# LangChain Chatbot (chain_intro)
+# LangChain AI_Agent chatBot

 Small example project demonstrating a LangChain-based chatbot with:
 - OpenAI LLM (via langchain_openai)
 - Chroma vector store for retrieval
+- langcahin agent
 - A simple Gradio UI to interact with an agent composed of chains/tools

 ## Description

 This retrieval-augmented chatbot combines a LangChain agent, OpenAI chat models, and a local Chroma vector store to answer domain-specific questions.
-It routes queries to domain tools (Review, Operating_System, Waits (function call)), retrieves supporting documents, and produces grounded responses via prompt templates.
+It routes queries to domain tools Review (hospitla review data), Operating_System (operating system book data), Waits(function calculate hospital waiting time)), retrieves supporting documents, and produces grounded responses via prompt templates.

 Features
 - Retrieval-augmented generation (RAG) using Chroma + OpenAI embeddings
-- Domain-specific chains (reviews, OS doc, personal/career)
+- Domain-specific chains (reviews, OS doc, wait functioanl call)
 - Tool-based agent orchestration with function-calling style agent
 - Gradio UI for local testing and sharing
-- Verbose agent mode to inspect intermediate steps for debugging

-How to populate Chroma (brief)
+How to populate Chroma
 - Collect documents (text / PDFs)
 - Create embeddings with OpenAIEmbeddings and persist via Chroma client
-- Ensure `chroma_data/` contains persisted collections before running chatbot
+- Ensure Chroma_data contains persisted collections before running chatbot

 Extending the bot
 - Add new domain/chains: create a new ChatPromptTemplate, wire a chain with the retriever, and expose it as a Tool.